kevgleeson78/Theory-of-algorithms-project/README.md

 ```

 #### (page 22) filling the remaining elements from 16 - 64.
-In the below loop the elements from 16 -64 in the W[] array are populated buy running the sig1 and sig0 functions on certain indexeds in the w W array (more details below...).
+In the below loop the elements from 16 -64 in the W[] array are populated buy running the sig1 and sig0 functions on certain indices in the w W array (more details below...).

-As descussed above the working variables a,b,c,...,h are initialised to each corresponding element of the h[] array.
+As discussed above the working variables a,b,c,...,h are initialised to each corresponding element of the h[] array.

 ```C
 for(t = 16; t < 64; t++){